 - Enterocele repair/prevention – closes off a weakness or hernia at the top of the vagina

 Prominent Urogynecologist Is Department Head

-Internationally acclaimed urogynecologist George Lazarou, MD is the Chief of Gynecology and Director of Urogynecology and Pelvic Reconstructive Surgery at Winthrop-University Hospital.
+Internationally acclaimed urogynecologist George Lazarou, MD, FACOG, FACS is the Chief of Gynecology and Director of Urogynecology and Pelvic Reconstructive Surgery at NYU Winthrop Hospital.
 Previously, Dr. Lazarou was the Director of Urogynecology at Jack D. Weiler Hospital, Montefiore Medical Center at the Albert Einstein College of Medicine in Bronx, New York and Chief of Female Pelvic Medicine and Pelvic Reconstructive Surgery at Bronx-Lebanon Hospital Center in Bronx, New York.